Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Experiments

-\textbf{4.~How does the number of selected layers included in the memory bank affect inference?}
+\textbf{5.~How many layers should be included in the memory bank?}

-We evaluate the impact of integrating memory at different numbers of selected layers (with both $\mathcal{M}^{\text{intra}}_t$ and $\mathcal{M}^{\text{cross}}_t$ enabled) and report navigation metrics in Table~\ref{tab:layernum_ablation_nav}.
-Increasing from a single shallow layer to a moderate multi-depth integration (3–7 layers) progressively improves SR/ATE/RPE, with the 5-layer setting achieving strong results across all four datasets, indicating that multi-depth integration facilitates iterative feature refinement through the network hierarchy.
-In contrast, dense integration (16–32 layers) degrades performance and incurs higher compute and KV overhead.
-Balancing accuracy and efficiency, we adopt the 5-layer configuration for inference.
+Table~\ref{tab:layernum_ablation_nav} varies the number of memory-augmented layers (with both $\mathcal{M}^{\text{intra}}_t$ and $\mathcal{M}^{\text{cross}}_t$ enabled).
+Moderate multi-depth integration (3--7 layers) steadily improves SR/ATE/RPE, with 5 layers offering the best trade-off.
+Dense integration (16--32 layers) degrades performance and increases compute and KV overhead; we therefore adopt 5 layers in all experiments.